LudovicDubois/SmartTests/doc/Assertions/notchanged.md

 }
 ```

-In this example, we ensure that no public property of `other` has changed during the call to `mc.CopyFrom(other)`.
+In this example, the Smart Assertion ensures that no public property of `other` has changed during the call to `mc.CopyFrom(other)`.

 <a name="notchanged_object_kind"></a>